 Sunlight exposure helps the majority of people with psoriasis but obviously it must be used cautiously to avoid the risk of developing skin cancer.

-Excimer Laser – This is a carefully focused beam of laser light delivered through a sophisticated liquid light guide delivery system, the XTRAC system is designed to clear unsightly psoriatic skin plaques quickly and effectively.
+Excimer Laser—a carefully focused beam of laser light delivered through a sophisticated liquid light guide delivery system, the XTRAC system is designed to clear unsightly psoriatic skin plaques quickly and effectively.
 Because it concentrates light on active lesions, XTRAC allows your health care technician to deliver the high therapeutic doses necessary for rapid clearing without risk to healthy skin.
-NEDA has XTRAC treatments at several of its facilities.
+We offer XTRAC treatments at several of our facilities.

-Narrowband UVB Light Therapy – Sunlight and ultraviolet light slow the rapid growth of skin cells.
+Narrowband UVB Light Therapy—Sunlight and ultraviolet light slow the rapid growth of skin cells.
 Psoriasis patients are directed to carefully sunbathe.
 People with psoriasis all over their bodies may require treatment with light boxes for full body exposure.
-At Neda many of our offices are equipped with the latest light treatment technology available.
+Many of our offices are equipped with the latest light treatment technology available.

 Different from the traditional systemic drugs that impact the entire immune system, biologics target specific parts of the immune system.
 The biologics used to treat psoriatic diseases act by blocking the action of a specific type of immune cell called a T cell, or by blocking proteins in the immune system, such as tumor necrosis factor-alpha (TNF-alpha) or interleukins 12 and 23.
 These cells and proteins all play a major role in developing psoriasis and psoriatic arthritis.

 Steroids (Cortisone)—Cortisone creams, ointments, and lotions may help control the condition in many patients.
 Weaker preparations should be used on sensitive areas of the body.
 Stronger preparations will usually be needed to control lesions on the scalp, elbow, knees, palms and soles.
 These must be used cautiously and with specific instruction.